Stephen Talbot

 Before becoming a journalist and filmmaker, Talbot was a television child actor in the late 1950s and early 1960s.
 He is best known for his role in the TV sitcom Leave It to Beaver, in which he played Gilbert Bates, friend of Theodore "Beaver" Cleaver (Jerry Mathers).

 Early life and education

 Born in Hollywood and raised in Studio City, California, Stephen Talbot is the son of film, stage and TV actor Lyle Talbot and Paula Talbot (born Margaret Epple).
 Stephen graduated in 1966 from Harvard Boys School in Studio City (now called Harvard-Westlake).

-In 1970, he graduated from Wesleyan University in Connecticut, where he studied English and film.
-He was also very active in anti-Vietnam War protests.
+In 1970, he graduated from Wesleyan University in Connecticut, where he studied English and film and was also very active in anti-Vietnam War protests.
 He began making films about the anti-war movement, including the November 1969 March on Washington, DC III (about Vietnam Veterans Against the War), and Year of the Tiger (filmed in Vietnam).

 From 1970 to 1973, he worked at the State University of New York College at Old Westbury, then an experimental college on Long Island.
 He began as assistant to the school's president John Maguire and subsequently became a lecturer in the American Studies program.